 White rum is usually the simplest kind of rum with a light, crisp taste (and a low price tag).
-Dark or aged rum is a bit more refined flavor profile, offering some stronger spice that’s great for sipping with friends.
+Dark or aged rum has a bit more refined flavor profile, offering some stronger spice that’s great for sipping with friends.
 Then there’s navy rum, the wild one of the bunch, which maintains the 57% ABV of standard-issue naval rum from back in the day.
 There’s also spiced rum, which brands like Malibu and Captain Morgan fall into, although there are nicer bottles of spiced rum that are great for sipping too.
 Finally, we have golden rum, which is a less-aged dark rum.

 How to Drink Rum